MarcosMJD/ghcn-d/setup_dbt.md

   - Git Clone -> Git URL: git@github.com:YOUR_GIT_USERNAME/ghcn-d.git
   - Import
   - Copy the generated deployment key
-  - Go to your git provider (e.g. github) and edit the configuration of the project ghcn-d.
+  - Go to your git provider (e.g. github) and edit the configuration of the project ghcn-d:
     - Settings (Settings tab in the GitHub repository page)
     - Deploy keys
     - Add deploy keys